Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc_enhanced.md

 These variables can be used to display the value of a variable on the value axis of a calibration parameter (characteristic), that is currently displayed in the MCD-System.
 The purpose is to compare the appropriate result from the calibration parameter in question, with a value being calculated or taken from a sensor (the comparison variable).
 The sole purpose of this comparison-variable is therefore to serve the calibration process. (cid:99)()

+<-------------- multimodal context
+The provided figure is not an AUTOSAR SW-Component architecture at all but rather a time-response plot of a variable called swComparisonVariable (measured voltage Vs rising toward and oscillating about a threshold V until a motor-start time tmot).
+To summarize its intent:

+– It shows how Vs climbs to V (at tx) and then settles around V before the motor-enable instant tmot.
+– “swComparisonVariable” is the internal signal being compared against threshold V.
+– The plot illustrates damping/overshoot behavior when Vs reaches its set value.
+– Use-case: trigger a downstream action (e.g. motor start) when the monitored voltage crosses and stabilizes at the threshold.
+– No SW-Components, ports, interfaces or AUTOSAR prototypes are depicted—this is purely a timing/behavioral graph, not an SWC architecture. ---------------------->
 Figure 5.24: Explanation of swComparisonVariable

 Table 5.45: SwCalibrationAccessEnum